 Like most revolutionary inventions, the cash register was designed to fix a simple human problem.
 The problem for inventor and saloon owner James Ritty happened to be employees with itchy fingers and so he created a solution to be used in his establishment.

 You see, transactions would now have to be calculated between customers and cashiers and a bell would sound when the cash drawer was opened.
 So, no more stealthy employees for Ritty and no more handwritten sales logs for the rest of us.
+For your cash register needs check out iKhokha's cash registers for small businesses.

 The Drawbacks of a Cash Register for Modern Day Employers?